sgneha/counter-app-hooks/README.md

 1. useState() we can use state
 2. useEffect() we can handle sideeffects means now no need to use all lifecycle methods like componentDidMount(),componentWillMount() if we use useeffect hook.

+We have written counter using class component.Lets rewrite the counter using hooks

+1. useState
+   Import useState `import React, { Component, useState } from "react";` useState(0) returns 2 things first current state value and function that lets us update the state. so 0 is default value of count state.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts